 It can be daunting to choose a certain number of your artworks to include in a portfolio submission.
 Do you pick your favourites?
-Do you pick other people’s favourites?
-Do you only pick new works?
-Read the tips below to help chose your absolute best selection of art works for any submission.
+Should you pick other people’s favourites?
+Would it be best to only include new works?
+Read the tips below to help chose which artworks to include in an artist submission.

 Pay attention to what they want